pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 To create one Event object you just instantiate it.
 The needed type can just be obtained by a call to `getEventType()`.

+# Tools : Standalone plugin container #

+Above I have described how you can deploy the plugin to the server and then when it is deployed tell the agent to fetch it to also have it deployed there.
+Especially when you start writing a new plugin, this process is tedious and slow.

+Luckily there is a way you can test the functionality of the plugin classes without the need to deploy it to the server (If you need to see how things render on the server, you still need to deploy it there though).
+The
+_standalone plugin container_ allows you to just load the plugin you want to test (plus its dependencies) and then issue commands in an interactive shell.

+## Sample run ##

+To start the standalone PC, you change into the agent directory, copy your plugin into the `plugins` subdirectory and then call

+    bin/standalone-pc.sh

+in the agent directory[^1], which will print a few messages about loading plugins and then wait at a command prompt:

+    hrupp$ bin/standalone-pc.sh

+    Starting the plugin container.
+    Loading plugins
+    ...Loaded plugin: HttpCheck
+    ...Loaded plugin: Platforms

+    Ready.
+    [0]:0 >

+The command prompt now waits for your input.
+The number in the square brackets is the number of the current command.
+The number after the colon a resource id; we will see that in more detail later.
+To see a list of commands, you can type `help`, which shows a list of commands, their abbreviation, possible arguments and a short description.

+One of the first things you want to do here is to discover resources

+    [0]:0 > disc all
+    Discovery took: 5408ms
+    [Resource[id=-25, uuid=b1f......

+To select a resource and to issues specific commands to it, you can set it's id:

+    [1]:0 > set id -2
+    [2]:-2 res
+    Resource[id=-2, uuid=2eb2ef5b-9ad4-444b-a1a4-4cced69ff34f, type={Platforms}Mac OS X, key=snert, name=snert, parent=<null>, version=MacOSX 10.7.4]
+    [3]:-2 > m -list
+    Native.MemoryInfo.used : MEASUREMENT, The total used system memory (does not include buffer or cache memory) Native.MemoryInfo.actualUsed : MEASUREMENT, The actual total used system memory (includes buffer and cache memory) CpuPerc.sys : MEASUREMENT, Percentage of all CPUs running in system mode CpuPerc.user : MEASUREMENT, Percentage of all CPUs running in user mode
+    [4]:-2 > m m CpuPerc.user
+    MeasurementDataNumeric[name=CpuPerc.user, value=0.1188118811881188, scheduleId=1, timestamp=1342878190137]

+In step 1, we selected resource id -2, then issued the `res` command to see specifics of the resource.
+In step 3, we inquired the list of metrics and in step 4 queried the value of the metric with the name `CpuPer.user`.
+The first 'm' in the command is the command name monitor, the second means that this is a metric.

+### Getting and setting the plugin configuration ###

+Above we have seen how to set the URL for the target to monitor.
+You can also inspect and set those values from the standalone container by running the __pc__ and __pcs__ commands:

+    [5]:-2 > pc
+    PropertyList[id=0, name=logs, list=[]]
+    [6]:-2 > pcs logs=bla
+    [7]:-2 > pc
+    PropertySimple[id=0, name=logs, value=bla, override=null]

+## Command history ##

+When using the standalone-pc, you often want to repeat a command given.
+For this purpose a csh-like command syntax exists.
+Issuing `!h` gives you an overview of existing commands.

+To dispay the history you give `!?`:

+    [8]:-2 > !?
+    [0]: res
+    [1]: set id -2
+    [2]: m -list
+    [3]: m m CpuPerc.user

+To re-run command 2 you say `!2`; to just re-run the last command, you can simply type `!!`.

+### Recording and replaying of commands ###

+As you have just seen, the system keeps a list of commands issued.
+You can write that list of commands to a file via `!w <filename>`.
+When you then start the container with that filename as argument, it will re-run the commands from the file.

+    bin/standalone-pc.sh <filename>

+When the standalone container has run all the commands, it will just shut down.
+In many times when developing a new plugin, you want to continue issuing commands and for example check the executed plugin code in the debugger.
+To achieve this, add a `stdin` command before writing the file (or edit the generated file afterwards).

 # Plugin community #

 The RHQ wiki now hosts a plugin community page that shows available plugins: RHQ Plugin Community at <https://docs.jboss.org/author/display/RHQ/Plugin+Community>.